Dimtu: Education

 The city has schools from primary (Bilate Tena Primary School) to high school (Bilate Tena Secondary and Preparatory School).
 The primary school is the very oldest one when compered to the secondary and preparatory school of the town.
 It is one of the primary school that established in 1940's after the revolution in the period of Haile Selassie I for education.
 By this time, it's reported that about 400 primary schools established all over the country and Bilate Tena Primary school is among them.

 Bilate Tena Secondary and Preparatory School was established in 2009 and got ready for its duty in 2010 as it was opened by Ambassador Teshome Toga, who was raised in the Dimtu area.

-For the schools are in the border, its compound well known by its multicultural environment and made a great relationship with the neighbors, Sidama people and Oromia people as well.
+For the schools are in the border, its compound well known by its multicultural environment and made a great relationship with the neighbors, Sidama people and Oromo people as well.

 Climate

-The town is located lowland, and its temperature lie between 14 to 30°C in summer, and 8 to 24°C in winter.
+The city is located in lowland areas, and its temperature lie between 14 and 30°C in summer, and 8 and 24 °C in winter.